Ez2Raven/MusicBeeNowPlayingExporter/README.md

-# MusicBee Now Playing OBS Exporter
+# MusicBee Now Playing Exporter
 > based on MusicBee API v3.1

 Plugin to export track information to an easily consumable format for OBS to display during streaming.